8fold/content-8fold.handbook/content.md

 * **[Dev](https://8fold.dev):** The keeper of code and keys behind software development across 8fold.
 * **[Link](https://8fold.link):** Keeping The Fold connected.

-8fold interacts with four [user groups](/user-groups) wherein each subsequent group is part of the preceding group, but not vice versa:
+At its 8fold has mutliple [policies](/legal/policies) informed by our explicit [culture](/operations/culture) to serve five [user groups](/user-groups).
+The culture and policies and promises represent the core of 8fold.
+User groups are defined as follows.

-1. Users are the outermost circle and these individuals purchase and trade products and services with one other.
+1. **Visitors:** Unknown to 8fold, this user group is not known to 8fold and not actively purchasing any products, services, or both.
+See [Visitor Agreement](/visitor-agreement).
-2. Members _are_ users supporting 8fold and its practitioners by earning Folds every month.
+2. **Registered Users:** Visitors known to 8fold earning a minimum number of [Folds](/fold-system) per month.
+See [User Agreement](/user-agreement) and Visitor Agreement.
-3. Partners _are_ members who support 8fold and its practitioners earning Folds every month, which gives them the ability to promote themselves on the 8fold partner page.
+3. **Members:** Registered Users with a higher minimum Fold requirement per month.
+See [Member Agreement](/member-agreement) and User Agreement.
-4. Practitioners _are_ partners who offer products and services to users and can do so under the name of 8fold.
+4. **Partners:** Members with a higher minimum Fold requirement per month and promotional pages.
+See [Partner Agreement](/partner-agreement) and Member Agreement.

-All users must agree to the terms of our [service agreement](/legal/service-agreement), [privacy agreement](/legal/privacy-agreement), [user agreements](/legal/user-agreements), and comply with other [policies](/legal/policies).
+5. **Practitioners:** Partners with a higher minimum monthly Fold requirement and who may offer products and services through and under the name of 8fold and its [divisions](/divisions).

-All members are able to take advantage of 8fold's [fold-system](/fold-system) and other benefits.
+Each user group must certify agreement to the appropriate user group agreement.
+The Visitor Agreement includes agreement to abide by all 8fold Policies.
+Each subsequent user group agreement includes agreement to the previous user group agreement.

 ## Legal Representation